SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 of examining your own behavior for faults, apparently.

 In fact, while waiting for a vaccine, we can do what they did:
 - implement widespread &amp; fast testing,
 - do real contact tracing,
-- isolate positive cases found
+- isolate positive cases found,
 - provide financial support for people who need to be quarantined (give them a place to stay &amp; support their families so they don't keep going to work).

 We did none of that: testing was almost impossible to obtain (and in fact discouraged by